Skip to content

 An old Chinese temple in Georgetown

-One of the many street arts in Georgetown
+One of the many street art scenes in Georgetown

 Shopping and Eating on Art Streets

 You cannot leave Penang without exploring the art streets of Georgetown.
-The town features hundreds of years old Malaysian, Indian and Chinese buildings and temples.
-There is an India Street which is home to Indian restaurants, shops and prayer places.
+The town features hundreds of years old Malaysian, Indian, and Chinese buildings and temples.
+There is India Street which is home to Indian restaurants, shops, and prayer places.
 China Street in Georgetown is also a must-see attraction; courtesy of its old and colorful temples and houses.

 Ice cream from Rollney in Penang